X

 Vitamins and minerals

-Raspberries contain a wide variety of vitamins and minerals which are crucial to good health.
-They even contain a small amount of calcium, 2% of your overall recommended daily intake.
-From potassium to vitamin C, you can get your daily dose of essential vitamins and minerals by eating some raspberries.
+Raspberries contain a wide variety of vitamins and minerals, including potassium, manganese, omega 3 fatty acids, and more, which are all crucial to good health.
+They even contain a small amount of calcium - 2% of your overall recommended daily intake.
+Packed with goodness, you can get your daily dose of essential vitamins and minerals simply by snacking on some raspberries or incorporating them into your favourite recipes.

 Did you know that consuming raspberries can help to prevent oxidative stress?
-An imbalance of free radicals and antioxidants, oxidative stress can lead to some pretty serious degenerative diseases including Parkinson’s.
-As they’re packed with antioxidants and vitamin K, raspberries are a great choice for improving your brain health.
+Caused by an imbalance of free radicals and antioxidants in the body, oxidative stress can lead to some pretty serious degenerative diseases including Parkinson’s.
+As they’re packed with antioxidants and vitamin K, raspberries are a great choice for improving your brain health and reducing your risk of oxidative stress.

-Raspberries are rich in vitamins C, A, E, and B as well as potassium, folate and magnesium.
-These vitamins and minerals are a key component to reducing your risk of various diseases and cancers.
-With a high phytonutrient content, raspberries can help protect against some cancers.
+Raspberries are rich in vitamins C, A, E, and B, as well as potassium, folate, and magnesium.
+These vitamins and minerals are a key component to reducing the risk of developing various diseases and cancers.
+With a high phytonutrient content, raspberries can help protect against some cancers, which is just another one of the many health benefits of raspberries!

 Maintain a healthy diet